angelware-net/Spectre/README.md

 # Spectre

 A lightweight friends list manager for VRChat.
 Built on Sveltekit + Tauri.
-Thanks to Tauri, Spectre is cross-platform by default, with mobile support planned for the near future.
+Thanks to Tauri, Spectre is cross-platform by default, with mobile support planned for the (very) near future.

 ## Warnings